How to buy a house in Koh Samui: essential steps to follow as a foreign buyer

 The legal framework applicable to buying a house in Koh Samui

-Despite this restriction, Thailand’s legal system allows for several legitimate pathways enabling foreign nationals to invest in Koh Samui’s real estate while remaining compliant with national laws.
-These options can be either a long-term lease according to the Thai Civil and Commercial Code, purchase of a condominium unit freehold, allowed under the Condominium Act B.E.
-2522 or establishing one´s own residential home on leased land with appropriate legal documentation.
+Despite this restriction, Thailand’s legal system provides several legitimate pathways that allow foreign nationals to invest in Koh Samui’s real estate while complying with national laws.
+These options include signing a long-term lease under the Thai Civil and Commercial Code, purchasing a condominium unit freehold under the Condominium Act B.E.
+2522, or building a residential home on leased land with appropriate legal documentation.

-This article is aimed at providing a full legal overview of the process of buying a house in Koh Samui for foreigners.
-It describes every legal pathway, requirement, and covers overall covers a step-by step guide to safeguard your investment.
+This article provides a full legal overview of the process for foreigners buying a house in Koh Samui.
+It explains every legal pathway, outlines requirements, and offers a step-by-step guide to help safeguard your investment.

 Table of Contents